 This is a public health event.
 Discussion will be relevant to those working in the public and third sectors.
 If you are a private organisation, please contact us directly using the ‘Get in touch’ tab below.

 NCDs, such as heart disease, cancer, stroke, chronic respiratory diseases and diabetes, are the leading cause of mortality in Scotland.
 In 2020, NCDs were responsible for more than 40,000 deaths.
 (Source: BHF)

 Reducing levels of obesity, alcohol consumption and tobacco use are key if we are to see any significant drop in non-communicable disease (NCD) deaths in Scotland.
 This has been acknowledged by government, the public health community and, indeed, wider society for many years now.
 However, with obesity and the use of alcohol and tobacco thought to increase the risk of severe COVID-19, the case for further preventative population level action has been strengthened.

-Sponsored by the British Heart Foundation (BHF) Scotland, it will bring together key stakeholders from across public health, academia and the third sector, in a bid to drive forward positive, meaningful change.
+Sponsored by the British Heart Foundation (BHF) Scotland, it brought together key stakeholders from across public health, academia and the third sector, in a bid to drive forward positive, meaningful change.

-We will conclude the day with a cross-party panel, with representatives already confirmed from the SNP, Scottish Conservatives, Scottish Labour, Scottish Greens and the Scottish Liberal Democrats.
+We concluded the day with a cross-party panel, with representatives already confirmed from the SNP, Scottish Conservatives, Scottish Labour, Scottish Greens and the Scottish Liberal Democrats.

 This event is CPD certified in principle.